OverviewStimulating Agri-Food Policy

 Elaine Feldman Board Member

-Elaine Feldman is a Senior Fellow in the Graduate School of Public and International Affairs at the University of Ottawa.
+Elaine Feldman is an Honorary Senior Fellow in the Graduate School of Public and International Affairs at the University of Ottawa.
 Before retiring from the public service in 2013, she was President of the Canadian Environmental Assessment Agency.
 Prior to that, Elaine held a number of positions at Foreign Affairs and International Trade, in Ottawa and abroad, including Assistant Deputy Minister for North America (Ottawa, 2008-2010) and Deputy Permanent Representative of Canada to the World Trade Organization (Geneva, 1995-2000).
 During her career in the federal public service, Elaine led a number of trade negotiations, including the negotiations over softwood lumber with the United States and the free trade negotiations with Mercosur and the Americas (Free Trade Area of the Americas).
 Elaine served as Vice-Chair of the Canadian International Trade Tribunal from 2005-2007.
 She also led federal/provincial/territorial negotiations for new labour market agreements from 2007 to 2008.
 Elaine holds degrees in common and civil law from McGill University as well as a B.A. from Bryn Mawr College.
 She participated in the École Nationale d’Administration’s program (Paris) for foreigners as the representative of Canada’s public service.
-She has been a panelist on four WTO dispute settlement panels and is a member of the Canadian roster for CUSMA State to State and Chapter 19 dispute panels and for the CETA chapter on Environmental disputes.
+She has been a panelist on six WTO dispute settlement panels and is a member of the Canadian roster for CUSMA State to State and Chapter 19 dispute panels and for the CETA chapter on Environmental disputes.

 Jason Skotheim Board Member